siraajkudtarkar/CS167/Labs/Lab9/CS167-Lab9.md

 ...
 ```

-1. Navigate to the first TODO item under the operation `county-by-county`.
+1. Navigate to the first TODO item under the operation `count-by-county`.
 2. Load the tweets as a Dataframe and name it `tweetsDF`.
 The tweets file is tab-separated and contains a header.
 We would like to infer the schema of the file.
     If you load the file correctly, the first few lines should look as follows.
-Use `.show()` to see how your Dataframe is loaded.
+Use `tweetsDF.show()` to see how your Dataframe is loaded.

     |           Timestamp |                 Text |    Latitude |     Longitude |
     | ------------------- | -------------------- | ----------- | ------------- |